adam3542/stonex-adam_bitcoinmonitor/README.md

 7) In your browser URL, enter, replacing YOUR-TOKEN with your HTTP API token: https://api.telegram.org/botYOUR-TOKEN/getUpdates, this will give you your chat history and chat id with your new bot, note down the chat id:
    <img width="291" height="29" alt="image" src="https://github.com/user-attachments/assets/9dc17ee8-a40e-4c28-8d1d-01a0859cf63e" />

-8) Line 47/48 in config.py, input your token (string format) and chat id (integer format) to begin receiving Telegram notifications
+8) Line 47/48 in config.py, input your HTTP API token (string format) and chat id (integer format) to begin receiving Telegram notifications